AlexArms/AlexArms/README.md

 - Heroku
 - AWS (S3, Lambdas, Athena, Gateway, IAM, Cloudfront, Secrets Manager)

-I've also got some expeirence with these (to varying extents)!
+I've also got some expeirence with these to varying extents!
 - Python (a couple data pipelines, and SCTE marker analysis)
 - Go (some work on some simple services)
 - Artillery.io (load testing our servers)